 Technology, media and telecoms

-- TIBCO Software (Ireland) v Tesco Stores: £86 million claim in the Technology & Construction Court in respect of alleged under-licensing by Tesco of TIBCO software products (led by Lawrence Akka QC).
+- TIBCO Software (Ireland) v Tesco Stores (claim no. HT-2022-000135): £86 million claim in the Technology & Construction Court in respect of alleged under-licensing by Tesco of TIBCO software products (led by Lawrence Akka KC).

 - NR v Bitstamp Limited (claim no. CL-2021-000329): Anonymised claim in the Commercial Court to obtain disclosure in England from a cryptocurrency exchange to assist in proceedings abroad against those responsible for the multi-million pound theft and laundering of cryptocurrency.

 - I.F.T.
 S.A.L.
-Offshore v Barclays Bank Plc [2020] EWHC 3125 (Comm): A victim of cyber fraud has permission to use disclosure obtained from the bank to pursue a claim against the bank directly, alleging that the bank is liable for the US$250,000 fraud as having received and subsequently paid out the proceeds of the fraud.
+Offshore v Barclays Bank Plc [2020] EWHC 3125 (Comm): A victim of cyber fraud obtained permission to use disclosure obtained from a bank to pursue a claim against the bank directly, alleging that the bank is liable for the US$250,000 fraud as having received and subsequently paid out the proceeds of the fraud.